RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 ```

+_Update: An earlier version of search.js did not work well with Firefox.
+Details on the problem and the solution: [Firefox, 404, and lunr.js](/blog/2016/01/18/firefox-404-lunrjs/)_

-Note that `search.js` looks at fields defined by `search_data.json`.
+You will observe that `search.js` looks at fields defined by `search_data.json`.
 The `{ boost: 10 }` parameter tells lunr.js to give extra weight to words in the content section of each blog post.
 You might choose to boost a different field depending on what's most important on your blog or site.

 ### Create the search_data.json Template